raffaelespazzoli/rhdh-exercises/README-gitlab.md

     policies-csv-file: /permissions/rbac-policy.csv
 ```

-mount the new file in the backstage manifests
+Mount the new file in the backstage manifests:

 ```yaml
     extraFiles: